-DITIB is a cultural-religious organisation for Turks in Europe.
+ANKARA - DITIB is a cultural and religious organisation for Turkish people living in Europe.
 Or so it claims.
-In reality, it is a political body whose strings are pulled directly by Ankara.
-DITIB serves to promote the Turkish ruling party AKP in Europe and to push Turk-Europeans to toe the line dictated by Erdogan.
+In reality, however, it is a political body whose strings are pulled directly by Ankara.
+DITIB promotes the Turkish ruling party, the AKP, in Europe and pushes Turk-Europeans to toe the line dictated by Erdogan.

 These are the primary findings of the investigation:

-• The annual budget of Diyanet in Turkey has increased 11 times since AKP came to power (2016 : 6482 billion TL).
-The Diyanet, which responds directly to the Turkish Prime Minister’s office, now employs 150,000 people.
+• The annual budget of the Turkish Diyanet has increased elevenfold since the AKP came to power (in 2016 it was 6482 billion TL).
+Diyanet, which reports directly to the office of the Turkish Prime Minister, now employs 150,000 people.

-• In 2012, there was a significant change in Germany: DITIB mosques have been forced to organise political lectures for its members.
-Their official aim is to “help the community to better understand the German democracy”, but only the AKP speakers have ever been invited to give lectures.
+• IIn 2012, a significant change occurred in Germany: DITIB mosques were forced to organise political lectures for their members.
+While their official aim is to 'help the community to better understand German democracy', only speakers from the AKP have ever been invited to give lectures.

 Team members